simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 #### Employee training and awareness

-Employees are often the first line of defense against cyber attacks, and it is important to ensure that they are **trained to detect and prevent** these threats.
+Employees are often the first line of defense against cyber attacks, and it is important to ensure that they're **trained to detect and prevent** these threats.
 Companies can conduct regular **cybersecurity training sessions** to educate employees on identifying suspicious activity and following safe browsing practices.

 It is also important to ensure that employees are aware of the **potential consequences** of a cyber attack.
 This can include the loss of sensitive information, financial loss, and damage to the company's reputation.